sadjadeb/ReviewEval/README.md

 # Dataset

 ### Download the Dataset
-To download the dataset from Google Drive, you can use the following commands:

 Note: You need to install the gdown package to download the dataset.
 ```bash
 pip install gdown